 TALES OF BONG TREE ISLAND

 Tales of Bong Tree Island has arrived and Signature Book Printing did a beautiful job with the printing (scroll down for book and illustration previews and reviews).
 The book contains 122 pages, including 22 beautiful full-color illustrations.
-If you are local to Cape Ann, you can purchase your copy for $19.95 at Dogtown Book Shop, 132 Main Street, Gloucester.
-If you can't get to Dogtown Books, you can order here for $19.95 plus $5.05 S&H ($11.60 S&H to the UK), or you can purchase on Amazon.
-Wholesale pricing is available on purchases of 12 copies or more (email email@example.com for wholesale pricing).
+If you are local to Cape Ann, you can purchase your copy for $20.00 at Dogtown Book Shop, 132 Main Street, Gloucester or in season (May 15-October 15) at Khan Studio, 77 Rocky Neck Ave., Gallery 3.
+If you can't get to Dogtown Books or Khan Studio, you can order here for $19.95 plus $5.05 S&H ($11.60 S&H to the UK), or you can purchase on Amazon.
 If you would like a signed copy, please be sure to include the name of the person you want it signed for.

 Written and illustrated by E.J.
 Lefavour, Tales of Bong Tree Island is an entertaining, timely, beautifully illustrated backstory to Edward Lear's poem The Owl and The Pussycat.